DJ-MrJay/My-Portfolio/README.md

 # My-Portfolio
-About me and what I do
+This is a page about me and what I do.

 ## Built With